Bringing Joy to the World

 Mind mapping with SketchFlow

-July 19, 2009 by jonnyboats
+July 19, 2009

 Recently Microsoft released version 3 of Expression Blend, a tool used primarily to create websites and programs that run on Microsoft Windows.
 The technology used by Blend for these websites is Silverlight which permits the development of stunning graphics, similar to Flash but much easier in my opinion.